-STUDENT AND POST-DOCTORAL SUPPORT
+STUDENT AND POSTDOCTORAL SUPPORT

-Student education and involvement is a vital component of WSG projects and only in exceptional cases will research projects be funded that lack significant involvement of students or post-doctorates.
-WSG encourages projects that promote exploration of research by and employment opportunities for students from diverse backgrounds and include direct student support in proposed budgets.
-This may include support for undergraduate and graduate students, research fellows and postdoctoral researchers.
+Student education and involvement is a vital component of WSG projects and only in exceptional cases will research projects be funded that lack significant involvement of students or postdoctorates.
+WSG encourages projects that promote exploration of research and employment opportunities for students and include direct student support in proposed budgets.
+WSG encourages projects to recruit and engage students from underserved and underrepresented communities.
+This may include engagement of and support for undergraduate and graduate students, research fellows and postdoctoral researchers.